nbareil/justanothergeek.chdir.org/content/post/githubify_the_soc.md

   XXX
 ---

-The few SOCs I know are suffering from a non-scalable rules' lifecycle, bad quality assurance and regressions.
-The kind of problems that *state-of-the-art developpers* fixed in the last decade with the introduction of agile principles: continuous integration and deployment, end-to-end accountability, unit testing and a strong focus on the end user.
+*Full disclosure: This post was in draft for months, and I recently stumbled upon [Anton's blog post](https://medium.com/anton-on-security/can-we-have-detection-as-code-96f869cfdc79) and [Augusto Paes de Barros' answer](http://blog.securitybalance.com/2020/09/ddlc-detection-development-life-cycle.html) so I decided to just release my original draft, it is not an answer to anyone, peace :)*

+The few SOCs I know are suffering from their growth: expanding team, legacy detection rules, backward incompatible changes in engine's update or uncontrolled performance.
+Eventually, the ruleset keeps growing in a pure "fire and forget" mode.

-SOCs need an easy way to accept contributions from various parts of the organization without putting in danger your detection pipeline: in the best of the worlds, anybody could submit and deploy a detection rule and let it be handed over to the RUN team.
+Worse, SOCs need an easy way to accept contributions from various parts of the organization without putting in danger your detection pipeline: in the best of the worlds, anybody could submit and deploy a detection rule and let it be handed over to the RUN team.
 Yet, the current situation is extremely fragile: a bad query could overload your SIEM, a wrong filter and here is a storm of false positives to bulk-close, etc.

+Said differently, these symptoms can be expressed as: non-scalable lifecycle, bad quality assurance, regressions, fragility to changes.
+Basically the kind of problems that *state-of-the-art developpers* have fixed in the last decade with the introduction of agile principles: continuous integration and deployment, end-to-end accountability, unit testing and a strong focus on the end user.

 What is the solution?
 Take [*The Phoenix Project*](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592)  book, replace all references to "developpers" with "SOC" and voila, you have your roadmap.